holisticnetworking/easy-inputs/index.md

 testing-easy-inputs[FormGroup][Subgroup][Evensubbergroup]
 ```

+In the event that a given input within a form needs to be held in a different array, we can use the `group` element on the input as well.
+See below for further information.

 Creating a text input can be as simple as passing the `name` of the field as follows:
 ```
 echo $ei->Form->input('my-input');